 If you decide to go and get some recommendations for your profile, ensure that you space out your recommendation requests as they are date stamped.
 It would look odd or disingenuous to have six recommendations posted within the same time frame.

 Building a strong network on LinkedIn takes real strategy, and the “throwing mud at the wall” approach can only take you so far.

 Targeting a niche sector gives direction.
 Think about your relevant sector experience and transferable ones; this is a great place to start!

 Over 630M people are on LinkedIn, and they can be targeted via their industry, job title and more.

 Remember that when searching on LinkedIn, use synonyms of words too.
 A simple search of “CTO” will present you with a long list of opportunities but to increase your results, use synonymous phrases such as “Chief Technology Officer” or “Head of Software Engineering”.

 Be personable but not over-familiar

-When creating personalised notes, do not use shortened names as sometimes this can make people feel uncomfortable and even annoyed.
-Use the name on their profile and don’t forget to include your contact details at the end.
+When creating personalised notes, do not use shortened names as sometimes this can make people uncomfortable and even annoyed.
+Use the name on their profile, and don’t forget to include your contact details.